Security-Onion-Solutions/securityonion-docs/firewall.rst

 - repo.saltstack.com (Salt packages - Ubuntu only)
 - packages.wazuh.com (Wazuh packages - Ubuntu only)

 In the case of a distributed deployment, you can configure your nodes to pull everything from the manager so that only the manager requires Internet access.
+Nodes will be configured to pull from repocache.securityonion.net but this URL does not actually exist on the Internet, it is just a special address for the manager proxy.

 Node Communication
 ~~~~~~~~~~~~~~~~~~